foundriesio/docs/source/reference-manual/security/secure-boot-imx.rst

    SDPU: delay 1000
    SDPU: write -f u-boot-@@MACHINE@@.itb

-2) **On newer SoCs** - those where SDP does not impose DCD restrictions - the UUU boot script woild be:
+2) **On newer SoCs** - those where SDP does not impose DCD restrictions - the UUU boot script would be:

 .. code-block:: console